 Felipe Perez, MD

-Felipe Perez, MD, oversees The Wright Center’s Family Medicine residents at El Rio Health, Arizona.
+Felipe Perez, MD, oversees The Wright Center for Graduate Medical Education's Family Medicine residents at El Rio Health, Arizona.
 His interests include innovations in medicine, community health and the promotion of fitness and wellness.
 He has been in practice for 12 years.

 Dr. Perez earned his medical degree from the University of Arizona College of Medicine in 2006 before completing his residency through the Scripps Family Medicine Program in Chula Vista, California.
 In his free time, he enjoys traveling, spending time with friends and family and learning new things.
 Dr. Perez speaks English and Spanish.